shattakshi/Danjo-backend-2/README.md

-# Aforro Backend Assignment
+# Danjo Backend

 ## Overview

-This project is a Django REST Framework backend application developed as part of the Aforro Backend Developer Assignment.
+This project is a Django REST Framework backend application developed at.

 The system manages products, stores, inventory, and orders while demonstrating: